Skip to main content

 中華餡餅粥

 Northern-style restaurant for people who love dumplings, flatcakes, and all things wheat.
-They have great Dalian huoshao (extra long potstickers) and xianbing (meat pockets).
+Their Dalian huoshao (extra long potstickers) has crisp, paper-thin skin.
+Their beef roll is so crisp and so flaky, I could write odes to it.